 Role Name Contact details

-Designated Sarah Smith 01502 740223
+Designated Kellie Egleton Tel 01502 740223

-Safeguarding Lead (DSL) sarah.smith@kessingland.dneat.org
+Safeguarding Lead head@kessingland.dneat.org

+(DSL)

-Deputy DSL Kellie Egleton 01502 740223
+Deputy DSL(s) Jane Cooper Tel 01502 740223

-Amanda Ward head@kessingland.dneat.org
+Katie Smith head@kessingland.dneat.org

-Jane Cooper amanda.ward@kessingland.dneat.org

-Hannah Drake Jane.cooper@kessingland.dneat.org
+Hannah Drake Katie.smith@kessingland.dneat.org

+Jane.cooper@kessingland.dneat.org

 Hannah.drake@kessingland.dneat.org

-Mental Health Lead Sarah Smith 01502 740223
+Mental Health Lead Jane Cooper Tel 01502 740223

-sarah.smith@kessingland.dneat.org
+Jane.cooper@kessingland.dneat.org

-Headteacher/Principal Kellie Egleton 01502 740223
+Executive Headteacher Kellie Egleton Tel 01502 740223

 head@kessingland.dneat.org

-Named Safeguarding Bruce Gordon 01603 550150
+Safeguarding Link Bruce Gordon Tel 01603 550150

-Governor
+Governor office@kessingland.dneat.org

-Chair of Governors Bruce Gordon 01603 550150
+Chair of Governors Bruce Gordon Tel 01603 550150

+office@kessingland.dneat.org

 Head of Safeguarding Louise Veeren Tel 01603 550150

-3.1 It is the responsibility of every member of staff, volunteer and regular visitor to our academy to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils/students at this academy.
+3.1 It is the responsibility of every member of staff, volunteer and regular visitor to our school to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils/students at this school.
 This includes the responsibility to provide a safe environment in which children can learn.